ArthurClemens/glissando/README.md

 Application state is used to control the slider.
 An example of application state is a router with a unique page URL for each slide.

+Pass:
-* Pass a list of location ids, for example: possible route paths.
+* A list of location ids (for example: possible route paths)
-* Pass the current location id, for example: the current route path.
+* The current location id (for example: the current route path)

 When application state changes the current location id, the slider model will subsequently be updated.

+For example:
-For example: the Next button invokes a new URL, and the new router path is used to set the location id, which then tells the slider to slide to that element.
+1. The Next button invokes a new URL
+2. The new router path is used to set the location id
+3. With the updated slider state, the slider component will slide to the corresponding element

 Examples for both uses are shown in the [React](https://github.com/ArthurClemens/glissando/blob/master/packages/glissando-react/README.md) and [Mithril](https://github.com/ArthurClemens/glissando/blob/master/packages/glissando-mithril/README.md) documentation sections.